Illinois Wing Civil Air Patrol: Legal protection

 Members of Civil Air Patrol Air Patrol who are employed in Illinois are generally entitled to unpaid leave from their place of employment when taking part in a Civil Air Patrol mission.
 Employers who employ between fifteen and fifty employees must provide Civil Air Patrol members with up to fifteen days of unpaid leave annually for employees performing a Civil Air Patrol mission.
 Employers who employ more than fifty employees must provide Civil Air Patrol members up to thirty days of unpaid leave annually to respond to Civil Air Patrol missions.
 Employers are forbidden from requiring employees to use accrued vacation leave, personal leave, compensatory leave, sick leave, disability leave, or any other leave to cover the time period the employee is deployed on a mission.
 These rights are guaranteed under Illinois law.

 Aircraft

-Illinois Wing is assigned 8 powered aircraft, and 3 gliders.
+Illinois Wing is assigned 6 powered aircraft.